angadhn/MySite/_notes/Space Data Center Analysis.md

 \end{align}
 $$

+So, to achieve Starcloud's assumed power density of 312 W/m², their solar technology would need to be **1.71x more efficient** than iROSA.

 ### Volume-based launch numbers

 {% marginfigure 'mf-id-1' 'assets/imgs/space-data-centers/iROSA-dragon.jpg' "iROSA canisters stowed in cargo Dragon's trunk.
 [Source](https://en.wikipedia.org/wiki/File:Crs-28-sep-1024x576.jpg)"  %}

 As done with the SAW module analysis (i.e., a pair of deployable blankets), we can use the stowed volume of an iROSA module to compute the number of launches.
-Sadly, this data is also not public but estimates can be made by examining images of it stowed in a cargo Dragon as well as alongside humans for scale.
-The iROSAs stow into a cargo Dragon trunk, with each blanket rolled into a canister; the length of this canister is assumed to be 3 m, a dimension that remains unchanged for either blanket as it rolls out.
+Sadly, this data is also not public but estimates can be made by examining its imagers stowed in a cargo Dragon as well as alongside humans for scale.
+The iROSAs packed into a cargo Dragon trunk and each blanket packed into a canister; the length of this canister is assumed to be 3 m, a dimension that remains unchanged for either blanket as it rolls out.
 Each blanket's 18.3 m deployed span can be assumed to pack into a canister of diameter of 0.3 m.
 So two such canisters per iROSA leads to a packing density of

 $$
 \begin{align}